microsoft/graphrag/docs/get_started.md

 # Running the Indexer

-Now we need to set up a data project and some initial configuration.
-Let's set that up.
-We're using the [default configuration mode](config/overview.md), which you can customize as needed using a [config file](config/yaml.md), which we recommend, or [environment variables](config/env_vars.md).
+We need to set up a data project and some initial configuration.
 First let's get a sample dataset ready:

 ```sh
 mkdir -p ./ragtest/input
 ```

-Now let's get a copy of A Christmas Carol by Charles Dickens from a trusted source
+Get a copy of A Christmas Carol by Charles Dickens from a trusted source:

 ```sh
 curl https://www.gutenberg.org/cache/epub/24022/pg24022.txt -o ./ragtest/input/book.txt
 ```

-Next we'll inject some required config variables:

 ## Set Up Your Workspace Variables

-First let's make sure to setup the required environment variables.
-For details on these environment variables, and what environment variables are available, see the [variables documentation](config/overview.md).

 To initialize your workspace, first run the `graphrag init` command.
 Since we have already configured a directory named `./ragtest` in the previous step, run the following command: